Clotto42524/Clotto42524/README.md

 ## What I'm doing right now

+- ☁️ Working through a bootcamp for Cloud Engineering
 - 🏗️ Building the AWS Cloud Resume Challenge — console-first, then rebuilt in Terraform
-- 📚 Working through AWS CP and SAA certifications
+- 📚 Preparing for AWS CP and SAA certifications

 ## Background